Eastern Europe

 Hope For The Nations - Romania

-Hope for the Nations – Romania was founded by Mark and Coreen Biech and started as an outreach near the Black Sea in Constanta in June 1998.
-The first years were working in the local orphanages during the period when Romania was going through great economic difficulty.
+Hope for the Nations – Romania was founded by Mark and Coreen Biech and began as an outreach near the Black Sea in Constanta in June 1998, initially serving local orphanages during Romania’s economic struggles.

-A Christian Music Recording Studio was also developed which offered Romanian worship leaders and songwriters the opportunity to record their worship music for free as there was no such activity possible at that time.
-There were weekend Christian Music outdoor Coffee House nights where local musicians could come and play to an audience and we could mingle with those in attendance.
+A Christian Music Recording Studio was established, to provide Romanian worship leaders and songwriters free recording opportunities.
+The weekend outdoor Christian Music Coffee House nights created a space for local musicians and community engagement.
 We were honored to baptize several new converts in the Black Sea.

-For 5 years the organization worked with the Brasov Infectious Diseases Hospital providing its Mobile Medical Unit to test in the Brasov Jurisdiction for tuberculosis.
+For five years, the organization also supported the Brasov Infectious Diseases Hospital with a Mobile Medical Unit to test for tuberculosis.

 Firm Foundations Romania

 Firm Foundations Romania (FFR) believes all people are made in the image of God and are worthy of love, respect, and dignity.
-It is because of this that we are committed to caring for and supporting the Roma (Gypsy) community in Romania by offering access to education, tangible resources, and the Gospel.
-FFR first started its programs in the Brasov State Children’s Hospital where co-founders Sarah Vienna and Steffi Vogel first entered in 2005.
-Finding rooms full of babies wrapped in rags, they started bringing in disposable diapers and holding these children.
-This turned into an international volunteer program providing arms of love and over 35,000 diapers on an annual basis.
+They are dedicated to supporting the Roma (Gypsy) community in Romania by providing access to education, essential resources, and the Gospel.

-The majority of the children in the hospital were from a nearby Roma village called Budila.
-In order to combat the abandonment issue, FFR began running educational programs for kids aged preschool through 8th grade.
-Currently, 230 students are enrolled in the programs where the are not only being encouraged to stay in school but also learning life skills such as proper hygiene, manners, and responsibility.
-Most importantly, these kids are being taught about Jesus, and that they can have a future and hope through Him.
+The majority of children in the hospital came from the nearby Roma village of Budila.
+To address abandonment issues, FFR launched educational programs for preschool through 8th grade.
+Currently, 230 students are enrolled, receiving academic support, life skills training in hygiene, manners, and responsibility, and most importantly, learning about Jesus and the future and hope found in Him.

-In 2022, FFR opened the doors to its own educational building called the Agape Center.
-The new place will allow FFR to expand its programs – more students will be able to enroll and hear the Gospel, new programs will be started for the parents and families of the children in the programs, a youth group will be held for high schoolers, and prayerfully in the future Sunday church services will begin for the community.
-God is moving in the village of Budila, and FFR is thankful to be able to serve His people there.
+In 2022, FFR opened its own educational building, the Agape Center, allowing for program expansion.
+More students can enroll and hear the Gospel, new initiatives will support parents and families, a youth group will serve high schoolers, and, prayerfully, Sunday church services will begin in the community.
+God is moving in Budila, and FFR is grateful to serve His people there.